terokeso-sandbox/Devcontainer-in-codespace/docs/Windows_11_license_from_home_to_education_and_activate_Hyper-V.md

 ```powershell
 wmic path SoftwareLicensingService get OA3xOriginalProductKey
 ```

-???+ info
+> [!TIP]
-    * Save it in a safe place 😊
+> Save it in a safe place 😊

-???+ Note
+> [!TIP]
-    Microsoft is slowly moving to a digital licenses that are tied to your laptop’s hardware or Microsoft account.
-In this situation you WILL NOT get a license key because activation will be done without it.` [Read more from here](https://support.microsoft.com/en-us/windows/activate-windows-c39005d4-95ee-b91e-b399-2820fda32227)
+> Microsoft is slowly moving to a digital licenses that are tied to your laptop’s hardware or Microsoft account.
+In this situation you WILL NOT get a license key because activation will be done without it.
+[Read more from here](https://support.microsoft.com/en-us/windows/activate-windows-c39005d4-95ee-b91e-b399-2820fda32227)

 ## Step 2: Getting a new Windows 11 Education license